Key Points

 If not prevented with vaccinations, your puppy may need to be hospitalized.
 It usually takes weeks to fully recover from distemper, along with medications to continue at home.

 This disease can become dormant and then arise later when your pup is older, and about 80% of puppies infected with distemper will die.
-That’s why — as is so often the case — prevention and vaccination is the best possible treatment.
+That’s why — as is so often the case — prevention and vaccination are the best possible treatments for canine distemper.

 3. Kennel cough

-Kennel cough is extremely contagious and very common in places where there are lots of dogs all in one space, like dog shelters, doggy daycares, boarding facilities, and dog parks
+As one of the most common puppy illnesses, kennel cough is extremely contagious.
+It’s very common in places where there are lots of dogs all in one space, like dog shelters, doggy daycares, boarding facilities, and dog parks.

-Kennel cough is a respiratory disease caused by multiple bacterial and viral pathogens.
-It is spread through airborne droplets, direct contact (such as touching noses), or contaminated surfaces (including water/food bowls).
+Kennel cough is a respiratory disease caused by multiple bacterial and viral pathogens, most often Bordetella bronchiseptica.
+It’s spread through airborne droplets, direct contact (such as touching noses), or contaminated surfaces (including water and food bowls).

-It is easily treated but can cause more severe coughing in puppies under 6 months of age and in dogs who are immunocompromised.
+It’s easily treated but can cause more severe coughing in puppies under 6 months of age and in immunocompromised dogs.

 Signs of kennel cough include: